GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Martin Fowler*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts